cornell-colab/fetching-data-from-apis/workshop-guide.md

 Not every API accepts the same kinds of requests, or responds in the same way.

+The [Public APIs list](https://github.com/toddmotto/public-apis) makes the dinstiction between the following types of Public APIs:
+* Requires HTTPS access versus HTTP
+* Requires an authorization like OAuth.
+Typically, an API that requires OAuth will need more sophisiticated parameters of access than using a URL + query in a browser.
+These tend to require a script or web application.
+[Python is a great tool for this purpose.](https://www.dataquest.io/blog/python-api-tutorial/)
+* Supports CORS or not.
+This feature is important if you are building a web application/visualization/interactive feature of any kind that will need to dynamically fetch data from an API as it's running.
+Contemporary web browsers tend to shut down these kinds of requests (fearing they are security violations) unless there is some kind of security-ensuring mechanism like CORS running the show.

 ### 5. Understanding the structure of data

+When working with APIs, you are most likely to receive back **JSON data**.
+What is JSON, and how does it differ from other formats like **.csv** or **.xlsx** data?

+JSON, or JavaScript Object Notation, is a plain text data exchange format. .json, .csv, and .txt file formats are all similarly based on plain text, but have different limitations on the structure and symbols, or **syntax**, used to interpret the data.

+When working with data in tables, such as in Excel, you often work with a set of items in rows.
+Each item has a set of attributes, which are organized into columns.
+Each row tends to have all or some of the columns filled out.
+The visual style of a grid is convenient in communicating this kind of design.

+JSON works differently.
+Instead of a grid, you can think of JSON as a collection of objects, each of which contain collection of attributes and values.
+Attributes are stored in what are called **key-value** pairs.
+For instance, if an object represented a student named Ali, you would could use the key "name" along with the value "Ali" to store Ali's name as an attribute in their corresponding object.

+Not every object needs to have the exact same attributes.
+For instance, you might know the e-mail address of one student and store it in the key-value pair "email" -> "ali@university.edu", but simply leave out the attribute for another student.
+Also, there is much more flexibility in what a value might contain than a cell in a spreadsheet.
+A value might be a string ("Ali"), a number (28), or even a list - for instance, you may wish to have a key "classes" and store a list of information referring to each of Ali's classes.

+As you can see, this is a very different way of thinking about data than a flat, 2d spreadsheet.
+[Here is an excellent introduction](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/JSON) with examples you can reference.

 ### 6. Future directions: accessing with Python, comparisons to web scraping, etc.